- Parents Home

 Can Hepatitis B Be Prevented?

 Yes.
 Newborn babies in the United States now routinely get the hepatitis B vaccine as a series of three shots over a 6-month period.
-There's been a big drop in the number of cases of hepatitis B over the past 25 years thanks to immunization.
+There's been a big drop in the number of cases of hepatitis B thanks to immunization.

 Doctors also recommend "catch-up" vaccination for all kids and teens younger than 19 years old who didn't get the vaccine as babies or didn't get all three doses.
 Some kids may need to be revaccinated later in life.
 These include children: